craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Weapon Damage Type (Slashing)

 #### Axe
-Axes are a simple category of weapon, that spans the width of the humble hatchet and the grand greataxe
+Axes are a simple category of weapon, that spans the width of the humble hatchet and the glorious great axe.
+While an atypical weapon of war, the axe shines in the hands of a

 #### Polearm
 #### Flexible